cerebral/cerebral/packages/docs/content/getting-real/03_devtools.en.md

 const controller = Controller({
   devtools: process.env.NODE_ENV === 'production' ? null : Devtools({
-    // No time travel
+    // Time travel
-    storeMutations: false,
+    storeMutations: true,
-    // No warnings on mutating outside "state" API
+    // Warnings on mutating outside "state" API
-    preventExternalMutations: false,
+    preventExternalMutations: true,
-    // No warnings when passing in non-serializable data to signals and model
+    // Warnings when passing in non-serializable data to signals and state tree
-    enforceSerializable: false
+    enforceSerializable: true,
+    // Warnings when strict render path usage is wrong
+    verifyStrictRender: true
   })
 })
 ```

-Now you can not time travel, but you free up some memory.
-Typically this is not an issue at all, but if you do not use it, you might as well turn it off.
+Turning these options to false will free up memory and CPU.
+Typically this is not an issue at all, but if you work with data heavy applications it might make a difference.